Connic

 Deployment & Test Lifecycle

 When a new deployment activates, Connic checks all running and paused A/B tests.
 If a test's variant agent is no longer present in the new deployment, the test is automatically marked as Failed.
-This means you can safely remove a variant from your codebase and deploy — the test will be cleaned up automatically.
+This means you can safely remove a variant from your codebase and deploy.
+The test will be cleaned up automatically.

 Best Practices